gisquick/gisquick-doc/docs/installation/vagrant.rst

 .. note:: |note| Default configuration is stored in :file:`provision/group_vars/all`.
 Custom user configuration can be defined in :file:`provision/host_vars/gisquick`.
-In this file can be optionaly enabled Gisquick experimental mobile client by adding configuration variable as ``GISLAB_CLIENT_MOBILE: yes``.
+In this file can be optionally enabled Gisquick experimental mobile client by adding configuration variable as ``GISLAB_CLIENT_MOBILE: yes``.

 Virtual server can be deployed using ``vagrant`` command.
 This